harrisonlab/Metabarcoding_projects/README.md

 #### OTU table creation

-First assigns ITS1 reads to OTUs.
-Then for any non-hits, the reverse read (ITS2) is assigned to OTUs.
+First assign ITS1 reads to OTUs.
+Then, for any non-hits, attemp to assign reverse read (ITS2) to an OTU.
+(may update this to use named pipes - not certain it will work at moment)

 ```shell
 ##### Concatenate unfiltered reads (Unfiltered fastq will need to be converted to fasta first)